OmniScriptum

-Omniscriptum Publishing Group, formerly known as VDM Verlag Dr. Müller, is a German publishing group headquartered in Chisinau, Moldova.
+Omniscriptum Publishing Group, formerly known as VDM Verlag Dr. Müller, is a German publishing group headquartered in Chișinău, Moldova.
 Founded in 2002 in Düsseldorf, its book production is based on print-to-order technology.

 The company publishes theses, research notes, and dissertations through its e-commerce bookstores.
-OmniScriptum is designated as non-academic by the Norwegian Scientific Index, and its subsidiary Lambert Academic Publishing has been described as a predatory vanity press which does "not apply the basic standards of academic publishing such as peer-review, editorial or proof-reading processes."
+The Norwegian Scientific Index lists both Omniscriptum (as Verlag Dr. Müller) and its subsidiary Lambert Academic Publishing are designated as failing to qualify as academic.
+(Note: This is seen from their Nivå ('Level') of 0, year after year.
+By contrast, Elsevier qualifies ("1"); Cambridge University Press qualifies with distinction ("2").)
+Lambert Academic Publishing has also been described as the "most dominating" among "predatory publishers that seek out authors of new theses", a vanity press which does "not apply the basic standards of academic publishing such as peer-review, editorial or proof-reading processes".

 The company also offers print-to order publishing for fiction authors.
 It previously specialized in publishing and selling Wikipedia articles, but has stated that the practice of publishing Wikipedia content ended in 2013.

 History

 The group's first publishing house was founded in Düsseldorf in 2002 by Wolfgang Philipp Müller and relocated to Saarbrücken in August 2005.
 The Mauritian office was established in April 2007 and was managed from 2008 up until May 2011 by David Benoit Novel, followed by Reezwan Ghanty.

 In 2007, the group began distributing its publications through Lightning Source, Amazon, and the German company Books on Demand.